blog

 Author: Tony Pezzano

-Botox and dermal filler injections are medical procedures utilizing both medications and medical devices that require an extensive medical background to administer safety to avoid serious complications.
-This means that, in most cases, only physicians, nurse practitioners, registered nurses, registered practical nurses and dentists should administer these procedures.
-Without this extensive medical background in anatomy and aseptic technique, non-medics run the risk of endangering patients.
+In most cases, only physicians, nurse practitioners, registered nurses, registered practical nurses, and dentists should give these procedures.
+Without this background in anatomy and aseptic technique, non-medics risk endangering patients.

 Here are more reasons why non-medics should not become injection specialists.